protocol/research-website/content/posts/202207-guy-welcome/index.md

 **How did you decide to join Protocol Labs, and what are you working on?**

-> Protocol Labs (and in particular ConsensusLab) has a great research team that explores some of the most fundamental inferstructure for Blockchains.
-This answered exactly what I wanted: working with people that are interested in similar prblems to me but also have different expertise than me, so that we can create new knowledge together.
-I am currently working on agreement problems (such as Consensus).
-Specifically, on the Hierarchical Consensus design paradigm, and on abstracting and formalizing the guarantees provided by different Blockchain systems.
+> Protocol Labs (and in particular ConsensusLab) has a great research team that explores some of the most fundamental infrastructure for blockchains.
+This was an exact match for what I was looking for: working with people with similar interests but different expertise, so that we can create new knowledge together.
+I am currently working on agreement problems, such as consensus, and specifically on the [hierarchical consensus](/blog/2022/scaling-blockchains-with-hierarchical-consensus/) design paradigm, and on abstracting and formalizing the guarantees provided by different blockchain systems.

 **What research problems are you most interested in exploring?**

-> Mapping the inherent tradeoffs that agrement protocols provide, and designing Pareto optimal solutions that offer better guarantees for practical uses.
+> Mapping the inherent trade-offs that agreement protocols provide, and designing Pareto-optimal solutions that offer better guarantees for practical uses.

 **What future technology are you most excited about?**